Sacré-Cœur, Paris

 The basilica was designed by Paul Abadie, whose Neo-Byzantine-Romanesque plan was selected from among seventy-seven proposals.
 Construction began in 1875 and continued for forty years under five different architects.
 Completed in 1914, the basilica was formally consecrated in 1919 after World War I.

-Sacré-Cœur Basilica has maintained a perpetual adoration of the Holy Eucharist since 1885.
-The site is traditionally associated with the martrydom of Saint Denis, the patron saint of Paris.
+Sacré-Cœur Basilica has maintained perpetual adoration of the Holy Eucharist since 1885.
+The site is traditionally associated with the martyrdom of Saint Denis, the patron saint of Paris.

 History

 Proposal

-The plan to build a new Parisian church dedicated to the Sacred Heart of Jesus was first proposed on September 4, 1870, by Felix Fournier, the Bishop of Nantes, following the defeat of France and the capture of Emperor Napoleon III by the Prussians at the Battle of Sedan in the Franco-Prussian War.
+The proposal to build a new Parisian church dedicated to the Sacred Heart of Jesus was first made on September 4, 1870, by Felix Fournier, the Bishop of Nantes, following the defeat of France and the capture of Emperor Napoleon III by the Prussians at the Battle of Sedan in the Franco-Prussian War.
 Until his death in 1877, Fournier was an active builder who completed the long-delayed restoration of Nantes Cathedral.
 He wrote that the defeat of France in 1870 was a divine punishment for the moral decline of the country since the French Revolution.